MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-management-and-monitoring.md

 - Explore how to [Use Azure Virtual Desktop Insights](/azure/virtual-desktop/insights) to monitor your Azure Virtual Desktop deployment.
 - Configure [session host data settings](/azure/virtual-desktop/insights#session-host-data-settings) to collect information on your Azure Virtual Desktop session hosts.
 - Review the guidance for [designing a Log Analytics workspace architecture](/azure/azure-monitor/logs/workspace-design) to make informed decisions on how you set up your Log Analytics workspaces.
 Plan for Log Analytics workspaces to be used across Azure Virtual Desktop deployments and make special note of any regional data requirements that apply to your organization.
+Consider a separate Log Analytics Workspace for Azure Virtual Desktop if
 - Configure diagnostic settings to [send monitoring data to a storage account](/azure/azure-monitor/essentials/resource-logs#send-to-azure-storage) if there's a need to go beyond the two-year retention period.
 Additionally, read about [data retention and archive policies in Azure Monitor](/azure/azure-monitor/logs/data-retention-archive) to help you configure retention intervals for session host data.
 - Determine performance objects of interest and plan for appropriate retention intervals for session host data.
 Learn how to set up the correct [workspace performance counters](/azure/virtual-desktop/insights#workspace-performance-counters).
 - Enable monitoring of connection quality to maintain good user experience management.
 Read [Monitor connection quality with Azure Log Analytics](/azure/virtual-desktop/connection-latency#monitor-connection-quality-with-azure-log-analytics).